Table of Contents

 Without intermediaries involved, retailers also have more control over their brand identity.
 They’re completely in control over how their products are displayed and marketed as well as the quality of service they provide.
 This enables them to build a strong and consistent brand image that isn’t affected by the shortcomings and mistakes of business partners.

-This increased control also extends to pricing strategy, giving them the freedom to decide their rates based on their target profit margin.
+This increased control also extends to pricing strategy, which gives retailers the freedom to decide their prices based on their target profit margin.
 That also means they can easily adjust their pricing if their current rates aren’t delivering the kind of profit margins they expect.
 As a result, retail businesses are able to generate considerable revenue with the right pricing strategy.

 However, all these benefits don’t come without a price.
-There are a number of challenges that retail businesses need to overcome, especially since they directly deal with end consumers.
-For starters, it’s complicated to market their products to different types of consumers who may have varying needs and pain points.
+Since they work directly with end consumers, retail businesses need to prioritize their product offerings, customer experience, and more.
+It’s complicated to market their products to different types of consumers who may have varying needs and pain points.

 What about wholesale & retail?